chrede88/home-ops/docs/fluxcd.md

 Flux can push notification/alerts to a long list of different platforms.
 I'll setup a [Slack bot](https://api.slack.com/start/quickstart#creating) called `Flux`.
 Very original, I know...

 I need the bot token so I can create a Kubernetes secret, as well as a flux notification provider and a Flux alert.
-I'll add these files to each namespace I'll create, so Flux can send alerts for all reconcile errors.
+I'll add these files to each namespace I'll create, so Flux can send alerts for all reconciliation errors.

 ```yaml
 # notifications.yaml